gcapes/git-course/_episodes/07-undoing.md

   (use "git checkout -- <file>..." to discard changes in working directory)

 	modified:   common/references.txt
-	modified:   journal.txt
+	modified:   journal.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```
 {: .output}

-Let's then add and commit *journal.txt* but not the references file.
+Let's then add and commit *journal.md* but not the references file.

 ```
-$ git add journal.txt		 # Add journal to staging area
+$ git add journal.md		 # Add journal to staging area
 $ git commit -m "Add methodology section"
 ```
 {: .bash}